FranciscoOnt/checkout-sdk-js/docs/classes/requesterror.md

 Throw this error if we are unable to make a request to the server.
 It wraps any server response into a JS error object.

-Throw this error if we are unable to make a request to the server.
-It wraps any server response into a JS error object.

 ## Type parameters

 ▪ **TBody**